 Green That Life is your guide for sustainable living.
 Its mission is to shift public opinion and consumer behavior through informative, inspirational, and original content.
 GTL provides practical tools, tips, and resources related to a variety of sustainability topics, including waste reduction, pollution prevention, food waste, environmental activism, and more.

 I’m excited to guide you to a more sustainable lifestyle that’s healthier for you, your community, and the planet.

 My Journey to a Green Life

-My own journey to a green life began ten years ago when I was asked to create a sustainability plan for my town.
+My own journey to a green life began over ten years ago when I was asked to create a sustainability plan for my town.
 While I had been deeply involved for many years in various civic activities, I had absolutely no idea what a sustainability plan was.
-I blithely said “sure!” not realizing that this decision would spark numerous changes, not only for myself, but for my town.
+I blithely said “sure!” not realizing that this decision would spark numerous changes, not only for myself but for my town.

 The Power of “Ordinary” People to Make Change